brugal/wolfcamql/README-wolfcam.txt

 * cg_drawInfected  to draw 'bite' sprite over player's head in infected game type

 * echopopup and echopopupcvar commands to print something on the screen.  /echopopupcvar <cvar> will only print the value.
 Add 'name' if you want to print the cvar name as well.
 Ex:  /echopopupcvar cg_teamModel name.
-Position, time, and widescreen setting are controlled by cg_echoPopupX, cg_echoPopupY, cg_echoPopupTime, and cg_echoPopupWidescreen.
+Position, time, and widescreen settings are controlled by cg_echoPopupX, cg_echoPopupY, cg_echoPopupTime, and cg_echoPopupWidescreen.

 * +acc command to show both server side and client side weapon stats window.
 Bound to CTRL by default.
 Position controlled with cg_accX and cg_accY